Our Ophthalmology Fellowship Programs

 The mission of the Duke Glaucoma Fellowship program is to develop trainees with a fundamental understanding of glaucoma diagnosis and management and to promote intellectual curiosity.
 We are dedicated to the principal that research into disease mechanisms, patient care, and new technologies is the primary method by which we improve the outcomes of our patients.

-This one-year Fellowship Program includes three fellow positions with strong well-rounded exposure in all areas of medical retina including Macular Degeneration, Diabetic Retinopathy, Retinal Vascular Diseases, Retinal Degenerations and Dystrophies, Uveitis, and Ocular Tumors, as well as protected time for research.
-Clinical training includes time spent with Scott Cousins, MD, Glenn Jaffe, MD, Alex Iannaccone, MD, and Miguel Materin, MD, and interaction with all retina faculty in conferences, journal clubs, and rounds.
+The Duke Medical Retina Fellowship is a one-year program that includes three fellow positions.
+This program allows strong well-rounded exposure in all areas of medical retina including Macular Degeneration, Diabetic Retinopathy, Retinal Vascular Diseases, Retinal Degenerations and Dystrophies, Uveitis, and Ocular Tumors, as well as protected time for research.

 The mission of the Duke Neuro-Ophthalmology Fellowship program is to develop in trainees a fundamental understanding of neurologic eye diagnosis and management and to promote intellectual curiosity.
 We are dedicated to the principal that research into disease mechanisms, patient care, and new technologies is the primary method by which we improve the outcomes of our patients.